browserengineering/book/book/scheduling-and-threading.md

 user actions like scrolling, pressing buttons, and clicking on links.
-But as the web applications our browser runs get more and more sophisticated, they begin querying remote servers, showing animations, or and prefetching information for later.
+But as the web applications our browser runs get more and more sophisticated, they begin querying remote servers, showing animations, and prefetching information for later.
 And while users are slow and deliberative, leaving long gaps between actions for the browser to catch up, applications can be very demanding.
 This requires a change in perspective: the browser now has a never-ending queue of tasks to